douglasdavis/pygram11/README.md

 pip install git+https://github.com/douglasdavis/pygram11.git@main
 ```

-Tests are run on Python versions 3.6 through 3.9 (binary wheels are
+Tests are run on Python versions `>= 3.7` and binary wheels are
-provided for those versions); an earlier version of Python 3 might
+provided for those versions.
-work, but this is not guaranteed (and you will have to manually remove
-the `>= 3.6` requirement in the `setup.cfg` file).

 ## In Action